Sexual health advice and clinics

 Under 25 year olds can get free emergency contraception from local pharmacies.
 Find your nearest one here

 Your doctor/ GP surgery

 You can talk to your GP about your contraceptive options.
 GPs primarily offer oral contraception methods such as the contraceptive pill, though more GPs and Practice Nurses are being trained to offer Long Acting Reversible Contraception (LARC) methods such as the IUD (the coil) and implant .
-Practices provide emergency hormonal contraception (EHC) and free pregnancy testing.
+Practices provide emergency hormonal contraception (EHC) and advice on where to access free pregnancy testing.
 They can also offer HIV testing and provide referral to termination of pregnancy services.